espoupou/MSP_Pilotage/README.md

 Contributions are welcome!
 If you have suggestions for improvement, please create a pull request or open an issue.

 ## Contact
-For questions or support, please contact [espoirativon@gmail.com].
+For questions or support, please contact [espoirativon@gmail.com] & TALL ISSOUF [fstt000073@um5.ac.ma].